syncfusion-content/windowsforms-docs/WindowsForms/Syntax-Editor/Editing.md

 ### Show or hide the end of line

-The [EditControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html) allows to show or hide the new line style characters by using the [ShowEndOfLine](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_ShowEndOfLine) property.
+The [EditControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html) allows to show or hide the end of line style characters by using the [ShowEndOfLine](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_ShowEndOfLine) property.
 The default value of `ShowEndOfLine` property is `false`

 {% tabs %}

 {% highlight C# %}

+using System;
+using System.Drawing;
+using System.Windows.Forms;
+using Syncfusion.Windows.Forms.Tools;

+namespace Edit_demos
+{
+    public partial class Form1 : Form
+    {
+        private Syncfusion.Windows.Forms.Edit.EditControl editControl1;
+        public Form1()
+        {
+            InitializeComponent();
             this.editControl1 = new Syncfusion.Windows.Forms.Edit.EditControl();
- this.editControl1.Location = new Point(0, 100);
+            this.editControl1.Location = new Point(20, 100);
- this.editControl1.BorderStyle = BorderStyle.Fixed3D;
- this.editControl1.ShowVerticalSplitters = false;
- this.editControl1.ShowHorizontalSplitters = false;
+            this.editControl1.Size = new Size(600, 400);
             this.editControl1.ShowEndOfLine = true;
- this.editControl1.Style = Syncfusion.Windows.Forms.Edit.EditControlStyle.Office2016White;
             this.editControl1.LoadFile();
+            this.Controls.Add(editControl1);
+        }
+    }
+}

 {% endhighlight %}